techbygiusi/Labby/README.md

 - Data is local to your browser by default.
 - Clearing browser storage removes local data if not exported.
 - For shared/team usage, run behind your own reverse proxy + auth.
-- To find some nice icons for your components i recommend using https://semo.lol/

 ---